injemaster83/GettingAndCleaningData/CodeBook.md

 30 2 4 9 10
 12 13 18 20 24

--Description of the variable:
+* Description of the variable:
 Id of the subject of the experiment

--Explanation of the schema:
+* Explanation of the schema:
 N/A

 Variable 2: activity

--Class: character
+* Class: character

--Unique values:
+* Unique values:
 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS